sarasrking/Network-Know-How/Episode 2.md

 **Headroom**: By capping utilization at less than link capacity, the AARNet network leaves room for latency sensitive traffic in order to avoid buffering and the associated large delays.

-# Hands on exercises
+# Network speeds

-We are now going to use a few different tools to better understand network speeds and how data moves around.
+We are now going to use a tool to better understand network speeds.

 ## Speed test